return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/vmwgfx/vmwgfx_cmdbuf_c.rst

 space_mutex
     Mutex to protect against starvation when we allocate main pool buffer space.

+error_mutex
+    Mutex to serialize the work queue error handling.
+    Note this is not needed if the same workqueue handler can't race with itself...

 work
     A struct work_struct implementeing command buffer error handling.